 The Endocannabinoid System

 The endocannabinoid system (ECS) is a complex cell-signalling system identified in the early 1990s by researchers exploring THC, a well-known cannabinoid.
-Cannabinoids are compounds found in cannabis.
-Experts are still trying to fully understand the ECS.
+These natural compounds, found in cannabis, interact with the ECS in ways scientists are still working to fully understand.
 But so far, we know it plays a role in regulating a range of functions and processes, including sleep, mood, appetite, memory, reproduction and fertility.

 Endocannabinoids

-Endocannabinoids, also called endogenous cannabinoids, are molecules made by your body.
-They are similar to cannabinoids, but they’re produced by your body.
+Endocannabinoids, also called endogenous cannabinoids, are naturally occurring molecules.
+They are similar to cannabinoids, except the body produces them.
 Experts have identified two key endocannabinoids so far: anandamide (AEA) and 2-arachidonoylglyerol (2-AG).
-These help keep internal functions running smoothly.
-Your body produces them as needed, making it difficult to know what typical levels are for each.
+These compounds support essential functions and help keep the body’s systems running efficiently.
+Since they are produced on demand, their levels fluctuate, making it difficult to determine a typical baseline for each.

 Endocannabinoid receptors